Windows 1.0: Development history

-Microsoft first presented Windows to the public on November 10, 1983.
+Microsoft first demonstrated a window manager to the press in September 1983.
+The demonstration featured a user interface similar to Multiplan and other contemporary Microsoft applications with a command bar at the bottom of the screen.
+It also showed multiple application windows in both overlapping and tiled arrangements.
+This user interface concept was soon reworked to only support tiled windows and to change the Multiplan-like command bar into a menu bar under each window's title bar.
+The redesigned environment ultimately had its public debut at Fall COMDEX 1983 in November 1983.
 Initially requiring 192 KB of RAM and two floppy disk drives, Microsoft described the software as a device driver for MS-DOS 2.0.
 By supporting cooperative multitasking in tiled windows when using well-behaved applications that only used DOS system calls and permitting non-well-behaved applications to run in a full screen, Windows differed from both Visi On and Apple Computer's Lisa by immediately offering many applications.
 Unlike Visi On, Windows developers did not need to use Unix to develop IBM PC applications; Microsoft planned to encourage other companies, including competitors, to develop programs for Windows by not requiring a Microsoft user interface in their applications.
 Manufacturers of MS-DOS computers such as Compaq, Zenith, and DEC promised to provide support, as did software companies such as Ashton-Tate and Lotus.
-After previewing Windows, BYTE magazine stated in December 1983 that it "seems to offer remarkable openness, reconfigurability, and transportability as well as modest hardware requirements and pricing … Barring a surprise product introduction from another company, Microsoft Windows will be the first large-scale test of the desktop metaphor in the hands of its intended users."
-From early in Windows's history, Gates viewed it as Microsoft's future.
+After previewing Windows, BYTE magazine stated in December 1983 that it "seems to offer remarkable openness, reconfigurability, and transportability as well as modest hardware requirements and pricing … Barring a surprise product introduction from another company, Microsoft Windows will be the first large-scale test of the desktop metaphor in the hands of its intended users".

+IBM was notably absent from Microsoft's announcement, and the corporation rejected Windows in favor of creating IBM TopView.
+By late 1984, the press reported a "War of the Windows" between Windows, TopView, and Digital Research's Graphics Environment Manager (GEM).
+Whether corporate customers wanted any graphical interface was unclear—Jim Manzi of Lotus wondered during a 1987 joint interview with Gates, "why did it have to be so messy, the whole transition process that we're putting the world through?"—but from early in Windows's history, Gates viewed Windows as Microsoft's future.
 He told InfoWorld magazine in April 1984 that "our strategies and energies as a company are totally committed to Windows, in the same way that we're committed to operating-system kernels like MS-DOS and Xenix.
-We're also saying that only applications that take advantage of Windows will be competitive in the long run."
-IBM was notably absent from Microsoft's announcement, and the corporation rejected Windows in favor of creating its own product called TopView.
-By late 1984, the press reported a "War of the Windows" between Windows, IBM's TopView, and Digital Research's Graphics Environment Manager (GEM).
+We're also saying that only applications that take advantage of Windows will be competitive in the long run".
+Computerworld wrote in 1987 that "Gates has pushed [Windows] almost fanatically for years".

 Steve Ballmer replaced McGregor after he left the team in January 1985.
 Microsoft had promised in November 1983 to ship Windows by April 1984, although, due to various design modifications, its release date was delayed.
 During its development and before its windowing system was developed, it was briefly referred to by the codename "Interface Manager".
 De-emphasizing multitasking, the company stated that Windows' purpose, unlike that of TopView, was to "turn the computer into a graphics-rich environment" while using less memory.
 After Microsoft persuaded IBM that the latter needed a GUI, the two companies announced in April 1987 the introduction of OS/2 and its graphical OS/2 Presentation Manager, which were supposed to ultimately replace both MS-DOS and Windows.